abdrimawii/pecsleague/README.md

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!

-## Congratulations! :tada:
+## Congratulations!

-You've successfully run and modified your React Native App. :partying_face:
+You've successfully run your App.

 ### Now what?